DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-01-29-accredited-bodies-research-round-1.md

 ### The transition to Publish has created issues

-* The problem with moving over to DfE meant that there were no longer alerts to changes and no ability to generate a csv.
+* The problem with moving over to DfE meant that there were no longer alerts to changes and no ability to generate csv reports.
-* Instead DfE provides reports which creates the potential for human error
+* Instead DfE provides a report which creates the potential for human error

 [Lookback highlight](https://docs.google.com/presentation/d/1yaNemUJLl8SlZoZKNOHs17xT4sywn5MKYzSHNsu1LGY/edit#slide=id.g62413edba2_0_545)